wxgeo/ptyx-mcq/README.md

 for my student, to discourage cheating.
 Since it uses sympy library, pTyX has symbolic calculus abilities too.

-The `pTyX MCQ extension` makes it easy to use pTyX to generate Multiple Choice Questions as pdf documents.
+The `pTyX MCQ extension` makes it easy to use pTyX to generate Multiple Choice Questions in the form of pdf documents.
-The students MCQ can then be scanned and automatically corrected and scored.
+The students MCQ can then be scanned and automatically corrected and marked.

 Installation
 ------------